-A recent peer-reviewed study has raised concerns about a pesticide called chlormequat, which has been found in oat-based foods sold in the U.S. This includes popular brand names like Cheerios and Quaker Oats.
+A recent peer-reviewed study has raised concerns regarding a pesticide called chlormequat, which has been found in oat-based foods sold in the U.S. This includes popular brand names like Cheerios and Quaker Oats.
 The study, conducted by the nonprofit Environmental Working Group (EWG) and published in the Journal of Exposure Science and Environmental Epidemiology, discovered that chlormequat was detected in 80% of people tested between 2017 and 2023 in three geographical regions of the U.S.

 Researchers also noted that the concentrations of chlormequat found in 2023 samples were significantly higher than in previous years.
 While studies in animals have linked the chemical to reproductive and developmental issues, the potential harm to humans still raises important questions.